cypienta/docs/docs/source/dag/dags.rst

     - The DAG is triggered by ``clustering`` DAG if there is an error in the ``clustering`` DAG.
     - The DAG will check the source of the trigger and decide if the entire batch or a specific chunk is to be skipped for any further processing.
 And makes sure that the subsequent pipelne runs are not blocked by any failed task.
     - If there are any pending chunks that can be processed now through sequencer model given that the current batch or chunk is marked as failed, then it will trigger the ``start_sequencer`` DAG.

+#. **process_cluster_output:**

+    - The DAG is triggered by ``clustering`` DAG to process the cluster output and create cluster ticket output, and custom outputs.
+    - It will start the parallel task for each cluster output chunk in the batch.
+    - After completing the process cluster output task, it will check if campaigns are ready to be uploaded to the Cypienta UI, it they are, it will trigger the ``create_campaigns`` DAG, else it will end the DAG after skipping the creation of campaigns.
+    - The concurrency is limited to 4 DAG runs (default) at a time.
+The concurrency limit is set based on the input parameters to CloudFormation stack.
+    - If any task in clustering DAG fails, it will be retried 5 times with exponential backoff.

+#. **process_sequencer_output:**

+    - The DAG is triggered by ``sequencer`` DAG to process the sequencer output and create sequencer ticket output, and custom outputs.
+    - It will start the parallel task for each sequencer output chunk in the batch.
+    - After completing the process sequencer output task, it will check if campaigns are ready to be uploaded to the Cypienta UI, it they are, it will trigger the ``create_campaigns`` DAG, else it will end the DAG after skipping the creation of campaigns.
+    - The concurrency is limited to 4 DAG runs (default) at a time.
+The concurrency limit is set based on the input parameters to CloudFormation stack.
+    - If any task in clustering DAG fails, it will be retried 5 times with exponential backoff.

+#. **create_events:**

+    - The DAG is triggered by ``schema_matcher_and_classifier`` DAG to upload events in a batch to the Cypienta UI.
+    - It will start the parallel task for each file in the batch.
+    - After completing the create events task, it will check if aggregated events are ready to be uploaded to the Cypienta UI, it they are, it will trigger the ``create_agg_events`` DAG, else it will end the DAG after skipping the creation of aggregated events.
+    - The concurrency is limited to 4 DAG runs at a time with concurrency limit of tasks as 4 (default).
+The concurrency limit is set based on the input parameters to CloudFormation stack.
+    - If any task in clustering DAG fails, it will be retried 5 times with exponential backoff.

+#. **create_agg_events:**

+    - The DAG is triggered by ``create_events`` or ``aggregator`` DAG to upload aggregated events in a batch to the Cypienta UI.
+    - It will start the parallel task for each aggregated event chunk in the batch.
+    - After completing the create events task, it will check if campaigns are ready to be uploaded to the Cypienta UI, it they are, it will trigger the ``create_campaigns`` DAG, else it will end the DAG after skipping the creation of campaigns.
+    - The concurrency is limited to 4 DAG runs at a time with concurrency limit of tasks as 4 (default).
+The concurrency limit is set based on the input parameters to CloudFormation stack.
+    - If any task in clustering DAG fails, it will be retried 5 times with exponential backoff.

+#. **create_campaigns:**

+    - The DAG is triggered by ``create_agg_events`` or ``process_cluster_output``, ``process_sequencer_output`` DAG to create campaigns in a batch on the Cypienta UI.
+    - It will start the parallel task for each campaign in the batch.
+    - After completing the create campaigns task, it will end the DAG.
+    - The concurrency is limited to 4 DAG runs at a time with concurrency limit of tasks as 4 (default).
+The concurrency limit is set based on the input parameters to CloudFormation stack.
+    - If any task in clustering DAG fails, it will be retried 5 times with exponential backoff.